 All files use the "#" character to denote a comment (the rest of the line will be ignored) and understand line continuation through placing a backslash ("\") as the very last character in a line.
 If the # is preceded by a backslash, it looses its special function.
 Placing a # in front of an otherwise valid configuration line to prevent it from being interpreted is called "commenting out" that line.
+Blank lines are ignored.

-The actions files and default.filter can use Perl style regular expressions for maximum flexibility.
+The actions files and filter files can use Perl style regular expressions for maximum flexibility.